aarondewindt/topone/work/proposed plan.md

       * Ignite engine (Multiple ignitions not possible)
       * Cuttoff engine
     - Expected optimal behaviour
-      1. Igninte engine at simulation start
+      1. Ignite engine at simulation start
-      2. Do not cuttoff the engine untill after all propellant has burned.
+      2. Do not cuttoff the engine until after all propellant has burned.

  2. **Two stage suborbital launcher.**